Mike O'Shea (adventurer)

 Mike O'Shea (born 2 December 1969) is an Irish adventurer and safety consultant.

 Career

 Mountaineering

 O'Shea's climbing career began at the age of 13 when he started climbing in the MacGillycuddy's Reeks near his home-place in County Kerry, Ireland.
-His adventurous spirit led him to be one of the first people in Ireland to gain the Gold Gaisce – The President's Award.
-From here he went on to climb extensively in the European Alps and internationally.
-He then went on to volunteer in Kerry Mountain Rescue for 10 years.
+He was one of the first people in Ireland to gain the Gold Gaisce – The President's Award.
+He went on to climb extensively in the European Alps and internationally.
+He volunteered in Kerry Mountain Rescue for 10 years.